 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) is the infectious agent responsible for the worldwide Coronavirus Disease 2019 (COVID-19) pandemic1.
 As the virus replicated and spread globally, its genome sequences underwent alterations, referred to as mutations, and the virus continued to evolve.
 It became clear in the early phase of the pandemic that SARS-CoV-2 evolution would be a major issue2.
 The speed by which the SARS-CoV-2 virus changed, in turn, drove the need for advanced technologies in diagnostic tests and mutation surveillance to keep pace.
 Our ability to detect antibodies generated against this virus is also of paramount importance.
-In this blog, we highlight our advanced solution to measure anti-SARS-CoV-2 antibodies, critical to help evaluate the immune status of the population as we together face this rapidly evolving virus.
+In this blog, we highlight our advanced solution to measure anti-SARS-CoV-2 antibodies, critical to help evaluate the immune status of the population as we face this rapidly evolving virus together.

 A variant is defined as a population of coronaviruses that inherit the same distinctive mutations.
-While scientific nomenclature for naming SARS-CoV-2 lineages is advantageous for researchers, discussions of lineages more broadly have been facilitated by nomenclature put forth by the WHO2 and will be utilized here.
+While scientific nomenclature for naming SARS-CoV-2 lineages is advantageous for researchers, broader discussions of lineages have been facilitated by nomenclature put forth by the WHO2 and will be utilized here.
 Classification of variants of SARS-CoV-2 includes variant of interest (VOI), variant of concern (VOC), and variant under monitoring (VUM) (see side bar for definitions).

 By August 30, 2021, four VOCs (Alpha, Beta, Gamma, and Delta) were designated by the WHO3.
 More recently, two VOCs (Delta and Omicron) are recognized (updated April 25, 2022)2.
 Emergence of these variants is primarily driven by mutations arising in the spike protein, impacting protein structure.
 This leads to modified interaction with the human ACE2 receptor and thereby infection rates4.
-To date, the Omicron variant is the most divergent strain we have experienced during the pandemic (Fig 1)4, with changes being linked to greater transmissibility (Fig 2).
+To date, the Omicron variant is the most divergent strain we have experienced during the pandemic (Figure 1)4, with changes being linked to greater transmissibility (Figure 2).

 Figure 1.
 VOI/VOC profiles of Spike amino acid changes.
 For each variant, the profile of amino acid changes compared to the wild-type virus (GISAID Accession ID: EPI_ISL_402124) was created based on the first 1,000 genomes (for Theta, it is based on 544 genomes) available in GISAID (genomes with less than 29,000 nucleotides and >5% Ns were excluded).
 Amino acid changes that are present in ≥ 85% of the analyzed sequences are shown.
 Relevant amino acid changes may be present in other regions of the SARS-CoV-2 genome.
 Not all amino acid changes in the spike protein are associated with potential changes in the characteristics of the virus variant2.